 We have two ten pin bowling alleys in York.
 Ten Pin has been in place for many years whilst Hollywood Bowl opened in the summer of 2020.
 As well as bowling both have a cafe and arcade.

-See our review of Hollywood Bowl here on our other site ‘Things to do in York’.
+See our review of Hollywood Bowl here on our dedicated York site.

 Puttstars Mini Golf

 Puttstars Mini Golf opened in the summer of 2020 and the first time York has had a mini-golf of this size.
 It’s very modern with great technological scoring and cool holes to play.
 There are three 9 hole courses, an arcade and cafe bar.
 It’s upstairs from Hollywood Bowl, on the Vanguard shopping area which also has lots of restaurants, a cinema and shops.

-See our review of Puttstars here on our other site ‘Things to do in York’.
+See our review of Puttstars here on our dedicated York site.